 The lawsuit was filed in the U.S. District Court for the Southern District of Ohio, Western Division (Dayton) and is titled Funk v.
 Airstream, Inc., et al, Case No. 3:17-cv-260.

-Additional information about the collective and class action against Thor Industries and Airstream may be found by contacting our office by calling 1-614-949-1181 or emailing firstname.lastname@example.org.
-If you have any questions about whether you are being properly paid for all of the compensable hours you work at the proper rate of pay, then contact our office today to speak with our Overtime Attorney regarding any wage and hour issues.
+Additional information about the collective and class action against Thor Industries and Airstream may be found by contacting our office by calling 1-614-949-1181 or emailing email@example.com.
+If you have any questions about whether you are being properly paid for all of the compensable hours you work at the proper rate of pay, then contact our office today to speak with our Overtime Attorneys regarding any wage and hour issues.